joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/sound-example-podcast-player.md

 remote location or a local file.
 The Podcast Player first creates a URLLoader object to get a list of RSS feeds in XML format from the playerconfig.xml file.
-Next, when the user selects a specific feed from the list, a new URLLoader object is created to read the RSS data from that feed’s URL.
+Next, when the user selects a specific feed from the list, a new URLLoader object is created to read the RSS data from that feed's URL.

 </div>